confluentinc/learn-apache-flink-table-api-for-java-exercises/README.md

 The `solutions` folder contains complete solutions for each exercise.
 These will be copied to the `exercises` folder when you execute the `solve` command with the `exercise.sh` script.

 In general, you can ignore this folder, but you might find it helpful to reference if you get stuck.

+## Gitpod

+This repository contains a [Gitpod](https://www.gitpod.io/) configuration file.
+You can use Gitpod to spin up a browser-based development environment for working on these exercises.